Independence Day (Philippines): Flag Day

 Prior to 1964, June 12 was observed as Flag Day in the country.
 In 1965, President Diosdado Macapagal issued Proclamation No. 374, which moved National Flag Day to May 28 (the date the Philippine flag was first flown in the victory by Filipino forces in the Battle of Alapan located in Imus, Cavite in 1898).
 In 1994, President Fidel V. Ramos issued Executive Order No. 179, extending the celebration period from May 28 to Philippine Independence Day on June 12, ordering government departments, agencies, offices, government owned and controlled corporations, state agencies, and local government units, and even private establishments, to prominently display the national flag in all public buildings, government institutions, and official residences during this period; ordering the Department of Education, in coordination with the private sector, non-government organizations, and socio-civic groups, to enjoin the prominent display of the national flag in all public squares and, whenever practicable, in all private buildings and homes in celebration of national independence.

 Holiday customs

+A wreath-laying ceremony is conducted by the President at the Rizal Monument after the flag of the Philippines is raised.

 Kawit, Cavite holds a yearly commemorative act with the flag raising at the Aguinaldo Shrine and the reading of the Philippine Declaration of Independence.
 Worldwide, Filipinos gather on June 12 or a date close to it to publicly celebrate, sometimes with a parade.
-There are also local celebrations as well, with a national celebration in the capital of Manila, which in past years included a civil-military parade of uniformed organizations and public and private entitles.
+There are also local celebrations as well, with a national celebration in the capital of Manila, which in past years included a civil-military parade of uniformed organizations and public and private entities.
 The last major parade was held in 2018 to mark the 120th year of nationhood.

-Filipinos also have a tradition of going to as many clubs as possible on this day.
-In fact, there is a prize of 100,000 Philippine Pesos for the person who has gone to the most.
-However, as it is very easy to lie, this prize is scarcely given out, last awarded to a man named Jacob de la Cruz in 2003.